h4de5/home-assistant-vimar/README.md

       logs:
         custom_components.vimar: debug

-have a look into your home-assistant log files - usually named `home-assitant.log` in the directory where your `configuration.yaml` is located.
+have a look into your home-assistant log files - usually named `home-assistant.log` in the directory where your `configuration.yaml` is located.

       WARNING (MainThread) [homeassistant.loader] You are using a custom integration for vimar which has not been tested by Home Assistant.
 This component might cause stability problems, be sure to disable it if you experience issues with Home Assistant.